luquelab/website/docs/Team/README.md

 + Use picture from Linkedin or internal (whatever looks better).
 + Include current position.
 + Include LinkedIn and/or other professional websites (e.g., Google Scholar)
-+ Include degree/postion obtained/done the lab.
-Add period.
++ Include degree/postion obtained/done in the lab.
+Add year/period.
-+ Include one line summary of the research/role.
++ Include one line about the roles, research done, and time.
 Include deliverables with links (publications, softwares, presentations).
+Include funding that supported their contribution.